21.5 hours per one week course

 Experience British life

-Bell Teacher Campus is set in Stephen Perse in the traditional and beautiful city of Cambridge.
+Bell Teacher Academy is set in Stephen Perse in the traditional and beautiful city of Cambridge.
 You can explore the city with other teachers, visit the many museums and go to one of the many outdoor cultural events over the summer such as ‘Shakespeare in the park’.
 There are a host of activities held on campus too and trips to nearby cities including London.